Need Help? Give us a call.

 Knowing that managing inventory has such a significant impact on any retailer’s long-term success, it’s surprising to note that very few retail small business owners have the right system in place to track the movement of their inventory—known in accounting as inventory turnover.

-Very simply put, inventory turnover is the measure of how many times inventory is sold or used in a given time period—usually a year.
+Inventory turnover measures how many times inventory is sold in a given time period.

 Accountants calculate inventory turnover using this formula: